-Wyoming does conduct CMV traffic enforcement without an inspection and non-CMV traffic enforcement stops.
-If this should occur then these stops are not expended to the MCSAP grant.
+Wyoming does not make a habit of conducting CMV traffic enforcement without an inspection.
+If this should occur then these stops are not expended to the MCSAP grant, because of this there is no data to report.
+All troopers are Level 3 and Level 1.
+They are instructed to complete an inspection if a CMV is stopped.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019 - 2021.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2022 - 2024.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.

-Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2004/2005 safety activities because no reimbursement will be requested.
+Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2014/2015 safety activities because no reimbursement will be requested.
 If you answer "No" and then click the SAVE button, the Planned Safety Activities table will no longer be displayed.

-Enter Projected Goa (Number of Stops or
+Enter Projected Goals (Number of Stops only)

-Yes No Traffic Enforcement Activities FY 2019 FY 2020 FY 2021
+Yes No Traffic Enforcement Activities FY 2022 FY 2023 FY 2024

 CMV with Inspection 4897 5000 5000

 CMV without Inspection 0

 Non-CMV 0

 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 400 400 400

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

 The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2004/2005 activities.
+Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2021 Planned Safety Activities
+FY 2022 Planned Safety Activities

-Inspections Investigations New Entrant Sum of FY 2021 Average 2004/ Safety Audits Activities Activities
+Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Activities Average 2014/15 Activities

-13967 144 54 14165 19505
+13967 144 54 14165 16585

-The sum of your planned FY 2021 safety activities must equal or exceed the average number of 2004/2005 activities.
-To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2021 roadside inspections, investigations, and/or new entrant safety audits to reflect the allowable amount.
+The sum of your planned FY 2022 safety activities must equal or exceed the average number of 2014/2015 activities.
+To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2022 roadside inspections, investigations, and/or new entrant safety audits to reflect the allowable amount.

-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.